B.S. in Data Science (BSDS)

 Other hourly wage employment opportunities in the School of Data Science include research projects, tutors, and most commonly, Student Ambassadors.
 Enrolling students will receive information on how to apply for these positions after the start of classes.
 The positions are not guaranteed and do not result in tuition remission or adjustments.

-INTERNATIONAL STUDENTS: Students studying on an F-1 visa are allowed to work up to 20 hours per week at UVA, which could include the possibilities outlined above, or other jobs such as being a student ambassador, working at the University bookstore, etc. All of these would be hourly wage positions and would not result in a tuition waiver.
+International Students: Students studying on an F-1 visa are allowed to work up to 20 hours per week at UVA, which could include the possibilities outlined above, or other jobs such as being a student ambassador, working at one of the University's libraries, etc. All of these would be hourly wage positions and would not result in a tuition waiver.
 Consult with your International Student Advisor about your employment eligibilities.

 View All